-For more information about wireless technology, see the link to "Wireless Communications" in Appendix B, "Related Documents".
+For more information about wireless technology, see the link to the online document "Wireless Communications:" in Appendix B.

 Wireless Placement and Range Guidelines

 The range of your wireless connection can vary significantly based on the physical placement of the wireless voice gateway.
 The latency, data throughput performance, and notebook power consumption of wireless adapters also vary depending on your configuration choices.